KeshavSwami21/HealthCare/README.md

 #Next Version will be uploaded by tomorrow's night.

-This is the ALpha Build stage where the New technologies will tested before the implementation.
+This is the Alpha Build stage where the New technologies will be tested before the implementation.